Three years? Seems like a hundred million’

 Hammer decided to pass on the film but kept the title rights which they later used for their 1962 period adventure Captain Clegg.
 The original screenplay, meanwhile, has since been published along with two other unfilmed Matheson screenplays in Edge Books 2009 release, Visions Deferred.

 3) B-movie producer Robert L Lippert brought it to the screen

-4) It gave Vincent Price a long holiday in Rome
+4) It gave Price a chance to stay in one of his favourite cities

-At the end of his first contract with AIP (which had preventing him from undertaking any other horror roles), Price scored a three-picture back-to-back deal in Italy.
-So, while filming the swashbuckling pirate adventure Rage of the Buccaneers and the sword and sandals intrigue Queen of the Nile, he and wife Mary got a long stay in one of their favourite cities ‘digging around’ the ruins and art troves.
-According to Lucy Chase Williams in The Complete Films of Vincent Price, the film was shot in January 1963.
+In 1961, Price scored a two-picture deal in Italy.
+So, while filming the swashbuckling pirate adventure Rage of the Buccaneers and the sword and sandals intrigue Queen of the Nile, he and his wife Mary got a long stay in Rome, one of their favourite cities ‘digging around’ the ruins and art troves.
+On landing the titular lead role in The Last Mann on Earth, it gave him an opportunity to return to the Eternal City.